beeeees/doist/README.md

 **gulp (build)**

-The default gulp command is set to creating a "dist" directory with a production version of the project, ready to be deployed.
+The default gulp command is set to creating a "public" directory with a production version of the project, ready to be deployed.
-It minifies and renames js/css assets as well as cleaning the old "dist" directory.
+It minifies and renames js/css assets as well as cleaning the old "public" directory.
 CSS is autoprefixed for the latest two browser versions.
 ```
 gulp
 ```